OveKre/BMA-Motors/docs/PROJECT_DOCUMENTATION.md

 ### Acceptance Criteria

-#### AC1: Dashboard Access After Login
-- Given admin has successfully logged in
+Given admin has successfully logged in
-- When authentication completes
+When authentication completes
-- Then admin is redirected to /admin/dashboard
+Then admin is redirected to /admin/dashboard
-- And dashboard page loads with admin UI
+And dashboard page loads with admin UI

-#### AC2: Statistics Cards Display
-- Given admin is on dashboard
-- When page loads
-- Then admin sees 4 statistics cards:
-  - "Broneeringud (Täna)" - Today's Bookings count
-  - "Uued päringud" - New spare parts inquiries count
-  - "Ootel broneeringud" - Pending bookings count
-  - "Sõnumid" - Unread messages count
-- And each card displays current count with large number
-- And cards use distinct colors (blue, light blue, orange, etc.)
+And admin sees 4 statistics cards ("Broneeringud (Täna)", "Uued päringud", "Ootel broneeringud", "Sõnumid") And each card displays current count with large number and distinct colors (blue, light blue, orange, etc.)

-#### AC3: Navigation Tabs Display
-- Given admin wants to navigate to specific section
-- When admin views dashboard
-- Then admin sees horizontal tabs:
-  - Broneeringud (3) - with count
-  - Varuosapäringud (4) - with count
-  - Sõnumid (1) - with count
-  - Teenused (21) - with count
-- And active tab is highlighted with blue underline
+And admin sees horizontal tabs (Broneeringud, Varuosapäringud, Sõnumid, Teenused) with counts And active tab is highlighted with blue underline
-- And clicking each tab navigates to respective section

-#### AC4: Logout Button
-- Given admin wants to log out
-- When admin clicks "Logi välja" (Logout) button in top right
-- Then admin session is cleared
-- And admin is redirected to homepage
+And clicking each tab navigates to respective section And when admin clicks "Logi välja" (Logout) button in top right, admin session is cleared And admin is redirected to homepage
-- And admin cannot access admin features anymore

-#### AC5: Main Navigation Visibility
-- Given admin is on dashboard
-- When dashboard loads
-- Then main website navigation is visible at top (Avaleht, Teenused, Broneerimime, Galerii, etc.)
+And main website navigation is visible at top (Avaleht, Teenused, Broneerimime, Galerii, etc.)
-- And language switcher (EST, ENG, РУС) is visible
-- And BMA logo is visible

-#### AC6: Protected Access
-- Given user is not authenticated
-- When user tries to access /admin/dashboard
-- Then user is redirected to /admin login page
+And language switcher (EST, ENG, РУС) and BMA logo are visible And when unauthenticated user tries to access /admin/dashboard, user is redirected to /admin login page

 ---